seynur/blog/_posts/2025-10-28-archiving-splunk-frozen-buckets-to-s3-on-localstack.md

 Feel free to use any event ingestion method you prefer! 🐣

-2. If you’re feeling a bit impatient, you can manually force roll hot to warm buckets with this command:
+**Step 2**: If you’re feeling a bit impatient, you can manually force roll hot to warm buckets with this command:

 ```
 $SPLUNK_HOME/bin/splunk _internal call /data/indexes/oyku_test/roll-hot-buckets -auth admin:admin123